 “You would come into the building and have that same feeling in the lobby that you do right now in the building in its current form.
 And from the outside, you would really see that full three-dimensional form.”

 As Sheffer points out, Originate's approach to the redevelopment is a relatively unique one as far as heritage preservation in Toronto goes.
-“What's really unique about this is that almost every other heritage building I've seen in the city is a street-front related building.
+“Almost every other heritage building I've seen in the city is a street-front related building.
 So you're able to sort of keep that facade up on the street and then work behind it,” he says.
 “But this is directly in the middle of the site.”

 Development Projects